Neokarm/neokarm-examples/Terraform/README.md

 These examples show you how to use the Terraform AWS provider with Neokarm Symphony.

-## All examples tested with provider.aws v2.31.0 terraform v0.12!
+## All examples tested with provider.aws v3.0.0 terraform v0.12 and v0.13!
 ## Before you begin

 Before you can use these Terraform examples, you need to: